routine needed to run the notebook on Google Colab

 warnings.filterwarnings("ignore")

-We exploit the Smithers library to collect the parametric snapshots.
-In particular, we use the NavierStokesDataset
+We utilize the Smithers library to gather the parametric snapshots.
+Specifically, we use the NavierStokesDataset

-class that contains a set of parametric solutions of the Navier-Stokes equations in a 2D L-shape domain.
-The parameter is the inflow velocity.
+class, which contains a collection of parametric solutions to the Navier-Stokes equations in a 2D L-shaped domain.
+The parameter in this case is the inflow velocity.

-The dataset is composed by 500 snapshots of the velocity (along $x$, $y$, and the magnitude) and pressure fields, and the corresponding parameter values.
+The dataset comprises 500 snapshots of the velocity fields (along the $x$, $y$ axes, and the magnitude), as well as the pressure fields, along with their corresponding parameter values.

-To visually check the snapshots, let's plot also the data points and the reference solution: this is the expected output of our model.
+To visually inspect the snapshots, let's also plot the data points alongside the reference solution.
+This reference solution represents the expected output of our model.

 from smithers.dataset import NavierStokesDataset